Qiandao Lake

-Qiandao Lake (千岛湖 (千島湖, Qiāndǎo Hú, Thousand Island Lake)) is a man-made freshwater lake located in Chun'an County, Hangzhou, Zhejiang Province, China, that was formed after the completion of the Xin'an River hydroelectric station in 1959.
+Qiandao Lake (千岛湖 (千島湖, Qiāndǎo Hú, Thousand Island Lake)) is a man-made freshwater lake located in Chun'an County, Hangzhou, Zhejiang Province, China.
+It was formed in 1959 following the completion of the Xin'an River hydroelectric station.

 Geography

-Qiandao Lake Scenic Area in Hangzhou is located in the hinterland of the Yangtze River Delta.
-1,078 large islands dot the lake and a few thousand smaller ones are scattered across it.
-Over 90% of the land area is forested.
-The islands in the lake include Bird Island, Snake Island, Monkey Island, Lock Island (featuring supposedly the world's biggest lock), and the Island to Remind You of Your Childhood.
-The lake covers an area of 573 sqkm and has a storage capacity of 17.8 km3.
-The islands in the lake cover about 86 sqkm.
+The Qiandao Lake Scenic Area is located in the hinterland of the Yangtze River Delta.
+The lake is famous for its distinct geography, characterized by 1,078 large islands and thousands of smaller islets scattered across its surface.
+Over 90% of the surrounding area is forested.

-The trend of Qiandao Lake's transformation from mid mesotrophic to mesotrophic, the polluting elements are heavy metals, nitrogen, phosphorus and organic matter, cages and cruise ships; (up to 10 meters underwater) the temperature changes greatly, with an average of 28.2 °C-24.4 °C, and the water temperature is mostly maintained at a relatively high temperature, called the warm water layer, which is greatly affected by floods.
-About 30 meters up and down there is a sudden change of water temperature.
-This layer can also be called thermocline.
+The lake covers an area of 573 km2 (221 sq mi) and has a storage capacity of 17.8 km3 (4.3 cu mi).
+The islands themselves occupy approximately 86 km2 (33 sq mi).

+Named islands include Bird Island, Snake Island, Monkey Island, Lock Island (reportedly featuring the world's biggest lock), and the Island to Remind You of Your Childhood.

+Aquaculture and water quality

-Spanning an area that nearly matches the size of Singapore and renown for having clear waters, Qiandao Lake hosts a major fishery and aquaculture industry.
-There are 83 species of fish in 13 families, including bighead carp, silver carp, grass carp, as well as precious fish species such as tuna, mandarin fish, and eel, with an annual output of more than 3,000 tons.
-It has also developed an artificial breeding industry, that mainly breeds carp, bream and tilapia, with an annual output of nearly 900,000 tons.
+Spanning an area nearly the size of Singapore and renowned for having clear waters, Qiandao Lake supports a major fishery and aquaculture industry.
+The lake is home to 83 species of fish across 13 families, including bighead carp, silver carp, grass carp, as well as precious fish species such as mandarin fish, and eel.
+The annual output is more than 3,000 tons.
+The lake has also developed an artificial breeding industry, mainly propagating carp, bream and tilapia, with an annual output of nearly 900,000 tons.

-Due to its still waters, the lake is stocked with 30,000 sturgeons, a species that is native to Russia and Central Asia, which are bred to produce caviar for the Kaluga Queen label.
-The stillness of the waters helps the sturgeons to not have to swim against water currents and consequently be fattier, which allows its roe to be tastier and richer.
+Due to its stillness of waters, the lake is stocked with 30,000 sturgeons, a species native to Russia and Central Asia.
+Those sturgeons are bred to produce caviar for the Kaluga Queen label.
+The calm waters prevent the sturgeons from swimming against strong currents, allowing them to become fattier, which yields tastier and richer roe.

+The lake's water quality is currently transitioning from a mid-mesotrophic to a mesotrophic state.
+The main polluting elements identified are heavy metals, nitrogen, phosphorus and organic matter, originating from sources like cages and cruise ships.

+The water temperature changes significantly within the top 10 meters, with an average temperature fluctuating of 28.2 °C to 24.4 °C. The upper water layer maintains a relatively high temperature, known as the warm water layer, which is greatly affected by floods.
+A sharp change in water temperature, also called the thermocline, occurs at a depth of approximately 30 meters above and below this layer.